apache/cordova-docs/STYLESHEET.md

 * As an alternative to __NOTE:__, use __WARNING:__ for serious matters, or __TIP:__ to pass along useful tricks or context.

-* Use titles in link text, never 'click here'

 * __Topic/comment lists__: For bullet lists that provide short topics followed by comments, bold the topic, then merge the comment on the same line, separated with a colon unless the topic features trailing